Tennis-Garin stuns Ruud to reach last 16 at Indian Wells | Sports-Games

 "I don't mind winning ugly," she told reporters.
 "It doesn't really matter.
 I just give myself another chance to play better the next day."

 Sakkari, a finalist in Indian Wells last year, will next face 17th seed Karolina Pliskova in the round of 16 after the Czech beat Russia's Veronika Kudermetova 6-1 7-5.
-Third-seeded American Jessica Pegula edged Russia's Anastasia Potapova 3-6 6-4 7-5 while Sweden's Rebecca Peterson dispatched Jil Teichmann of Switzerland 3-6 6-3 6-1.
+Third-seeded American Jessica Pegula edged Russia's Anastasia Potapova 3-6 6-4 7-5 to set up a meeting with Petra Kvitova after the 15th-seeded Czech won a rollercoaster match against Jelena Ostapenko 0-6 6-0 6-4.

+Sweden's Rebecca Peterson dispatched Jil Teichmann of Switzerland 3-6 6-3 6-1, 16th seeded Czech Barbora Krejcikova beat China's Wang Xinyu 6-2 7-6(1) 6-2, and sixth-seeded American teenager Coco Gauff beat Czech Linda Noskova 6-4 6-3.
+Belarusian second seed Aryna Sabalenka advanced via walkover when her Ukrainian opponent Lesia Tsurenko withdrew.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)